The irreversible relaxation of inflation: Perturbations

 \section{Perturbations}

 \la{sec:perturbations}

 Rather than interpreting primordial cosmological perturbations as resulting from quantum vacuum fluctuations (which in statistical physics are renormalized to zero by normal ordering of the operators in the fields), we could regard them as thermal fluctuations.
 This is akin to ``warm inflation'', except that in that literature the thermal fluctuations are obtained from classical Langevin equations (see \cite{warm} and references therein), while in our case the fluctuations are given by quantum noise spectra that can be computed from the MME for both bosons and fermions.
 Moreover, the temperature of these spectra is given directly by $h$ and is therefore independent of the particle content or interactions.
 The bosonic spectrum ${\cal P}_{\rm th} (\omega)$ derived in \cite{QTdS} is \be \mathcal{P}_{\rm th}(\omega)= \frac{4 \pi \omega}{(e^{\beta\omega}-1)} \simeq 2 h . \la{eq:Pth} \ee for $\beta = 2 \pi / h$, where the approximation holds for $\omega \ll h$.
 It is clear that such perturbations will be adiabatic, Gaussian, and approximately scale invariant.

-If \Eq{eq:Pth} is re-expressed in terms of comoving wavenumber $k$ as a spectrum $P_k \propto h$ and evaluated at the time of horizon crossing for each mode [$k = a h$, so that $\dot k = a (h^2 + \dot h)$], we get that the tilt of the cosmological perturbations \be n_s - 1 = \left. \frac{d \ln P_k}{d \ln k} \right|_{k = a h} = \left. \frac{k \dot P_k}{\dot k P_k} \right|_{k = a h} = \frac{\dot h}{h^2 + \dot h} \la{eq:tilt} \ee is small and negative (``red'').
-Since we do not invoke any slow-roll potential $V(\phi)$ or even a coherent inflaton $\phi$, detailed analysis of the cosmological observables resulting from the irreversible relaxation described by \Eq{eq:2Fried1} requires a new calculational technology that we must leave for future investigation.
+Since we do not invoke any slow-roll potential $V(\phi)$ or even a coherent inflaton $\phi$, detailed analysis of the cosmological observables resulting from the irreversible relaxation described by \Eq{eq:2Fried1} requires a new calculational technology that we must leave for future research.
+At this stage, we can say that our model probably implies an unobservable tensor-to-scalar ratio $r$, since the power of the perturbations is distributed equally in all of the $g_f$ massless field degrees of freedom, including gravitons.